CARL members adhere as a closely as possible to several key principles

 It is to the advantage of the research library community to be able to share information among its members on the terms negotiated with vendors, especially about pricing.
 The sharing of such information helps to create fair and transparent market conditions for future negotiations.
 As research libraries respect the confidentiality that they agree to in such licenses, it is important that they not consent to the inclusion non-disclosure clauses when signing a license agreement with a vendor.

 Interlibrary Loan Fee Suspension

 The CARL Interlibrary Loan (ILL) Fee Suspension Trial between members of CARL libraries came into effect January 1, 1992.
 During the trial, CARL libraries agreed not to charge each other transaction fees for the loan of monographs and they submitted to the CARL Trial Coordinator annual statistics for monographs loaned and photocopies sent to other CARL libraries.
-For these statistics, transactions, rather than items, were counted,e.g., four volumes of one work sent at one time is one transaction; a photocopy of one article from one journal is one transaction.
-This trial covers fees for the loan of monographs and any administration or other fees for photocopies (but not per-page charges).
-Fees for ILL photocopies and document delivery (”non-returnables”) are charged unless covered by some other regional agreement.
+For these statistics, transactions, rather than items, were counted, e.g., four volumes of one work sent at one time is one transaction; a photocopy of one article from one journal is one transaction.
+This trial covered fees for the loan of monographs and any administration or other fees for photocopies (but not per-page charges).
+Fees for ILL photocopies and document delivery (“non-returnables”) were charged unless covered by some other regional agreement.

 Library Staff Exchanges

 CARL recognizes the importance of effective cooperative endeavours among its member libraries.
 It also recognizes that the experience of performing similar activities within a different work environment constitutes a means of professional development that can be beneficial to both the employee and the academic/research institution.
 For these reasons, the directors of CARL libraries wish to encourage and facilitate staff exchanges between member libraries.